exercism/v3/languages/csharp/exercises/concept/expression-bodied-members/.docs/instructions.md

 You have been asked to improve some legacy code relating to a weather station.

-The weather station accepts readings and outputs some indicators such as temperature and pressure.
+The weather station accepts readings, and outputs some indicators such as temperature and pressure.

 ## 1. Improve the conciseness and readability of appropriate methods